josemendez-villanueva/bayesian_parameter_estimation/README.md

 # bayesian_parameter_estimation

-~Currently in the works... only initial single cell model has been pushed
+~Currently in the works...

-The objective is to implement the Delfi package distribution with NetPyNE to give a better paramter optimization algorithm
+The objective is to implement the SBI/Delfi package distribution with NetPyNE to give a better paramter optimization algorithm

+For Outputs:

+Red Solid Line = Ground Truth Simulation

+Blue Dashed Line = Posterior Sample Simulation